 Accounting and finance departments are considered as the biggest cost centers for small businesses.
 Accounting is the task of recording the firm’s financial data in its books.
 Most organizations use accounting software programs to reduce the time and cost of this department, while others decide to outsource this department altogether.
-Here we have discussed about accounting itself and have provided a framework for you to be able to answer the question how much are accounting fees for my small businesses?
-Based on the fees, cost, advantages and disadvantages of the accounting department, you can then decide whether you want to keep your accounting department in-house or want to outsource it.
+Here we have discussed accounting itself and have provided a framework for you to be able to answer the question how much are accounting fees for my small businesses?
+Based on the fees, cost, advantages, and disadvantages of the accounting department, you can then decide whether you want to keep your accounting department in-house or want to outsource it.

 History of Accounting

 Various ancient civilizations have used accounting to record economic transactions but the accounting principles that we use today were laid down centuries ago by the merchants of Italy.
 Italian mathematician, Luca Pacioli is considered as the father of modern accounting and was the first to propose the method of double entry system in accounting.
 Although the subject of accounting dates back to ancient times, but the profession of accounting does not date back to the era of ancient civilization.
 Accounting became a profession in 1850s and most of the companies and small businesses started to employ it for managing the books of their business.
 Although the subject witnessed and is still witnessing noticeable changes, but the basic accounting principles that evolved at that time are still used by accountants to this day.

 Most small businesses tend to ignore accounting and only focus on their core business operations.
 Remember that accounting is the language of business, so carefully reading and analyzing accounting statements will enable the business owner to make astute business decisions for the future.
 Accounting statements do not only record data but also show us the cash flow patterns, liquidity of the business, filed taxes, capacity utilization and the overall worth of the business.
 The accounting department ensures that the business is not losing money and suggests ways in which the money can be saved by reducing the expenses faced by the business.